veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ```

 &nbsp; \
 As you can see, the client declares to the server what enhancements it supports.
 The server responds with a command, either **\_result** or **\_error**, to indicate whether the response is a result or an error.
 During the response, the server provides some properties within an Object as one of the parameters.
-This is where the server needs to state its support for enhanced RTMP.
+This is where the server needs to state its support for E-RTMP.
 The server SHOULD state its support via attributes such as videoFourCcInfoMap, capsEx, and similar properties.

 ## Action Message Format (AMF): AMF0 and AMF3

 Action Message Format (AMF) is a compact binary format used to serialize [SCRIPTDATA](https://veovera.github.io/enhanced-rtmp/docs/legacy/video-file-format-v10-1-spec.pdf#page=80).
 It has two specifications: [[AMF0](#amf0)] and [[AMF3](#amf3)].
 AMF3 improves on AMF0 by optimizing the payload size on the wire.
 To understand the full scope of these optimizations, please refer to the AMF0 and AMF3 specifications. \
 &nbsp; \
-Supporting AMF3 in the RTMP and FLV is beneficial due to its optimization over AMF0.
+Supporting AMF3 in the [[RTMP](#rtmp)] and [[FLV](#flv)] is beneficial due to its optimization over AMF0.
 Understanding the ecosystem is crucial before adding AMF3 support to RTMP or FLV.

 ### Enabling AMF3 in RTMP